hp17illinois/peihb.github.io/_pages/about.md

 **Hongbin Pei**, Bo Yang, Jiming Liu, Kevin Chen-Chuan Chang.
 IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2022

 **Key contribution:** We formulate the active surveillance task as a row sparse sentinel network mining problem for the first time.
-  **We apply the proposed active surveillance algorithm into malaria surveillance in border area of China and Myanmar, which played a crucial role in the elimination of malaria in Yunnan**.
+  **We apply the proposed active surveillance algorithm into malaria surveillance in border areas of China and Myanmar, which played a crucial role in the elimination of malaria in Yunnan**.

   We investigated malaria cases many times in border areas of China and Myanmar; a snapshot is shown on the left.
 </div>